Purchases and Refunds

 - If a waitlist offer exists, it is time-limited.

-- The release email/notification tells that buyer they are next in line and includes the exact
+- The released-ticket email/notification tells that buyer they are next in line and includes the exact

 Purchase bydeadline. - The release email and waitlist management page can also offer